-I had a baby 8 months ago.
+Eight months ago, I had a baby.
 As someone who suffered with an eating disorder since they were 17 (now 31), gaining that weight was literally soul crushing.
-I felt like I had no control and I was rapidly changing before my eyes.
+I felt like I had no control as my body rapidly changed before my eyes.
 Now, 8 months postpartum I see the destruction that has been left.
-Yes I said destruction, because despite being “recovered”, I still can’t shake the thoughts from my mind.
-Treatment never prepared me for this stage of my life or this stage of my recovery.
+Yes I said destruction.
+Because despite being “recovered”, I still can’t shake the thoughts from my mind.
+Treatment never prepared me for this stage of my life.
+Or this stage of my recovery.
 They always just said, “You need to eat!” and “Your worth isn’t measured by a number on the scale.”
 Well what about when you do everything you are “supposed” to and your body is a shell of what it once was?
 When you feel your recovery is slipping.

 What do you do when you slowly find yourself slipping back into old thoughts?
-Those thoughts that feel like an old friend that comfort you when the world around you feels crazy; the same thoughts that can lead you back to a dark and lonely place.
+Those thoughts that feel like an old friend comforting you when the world around you feels crazy.
+The same thoughts that can lead you back to a dark and lonely place.

 Be honest with your friends, your family, your spouse, and yourself!